 Currently not available.

 Tiny in size but not in heat.
 A yellow wild bird pepper.
 Annuum.

 A thin-fleshed jumbo habanero from South America.
 Chinense.

-Small cherry shaped peppers make this Italian beauty resemble a fragrant red bouquet.
+Small clustered round shaped peppers make this Italian beauty resemble a fragrant red bouquet.
 Annuum.

 These mild chiles are large and can be roasted and peeled for rellenos or green chile sauce.
 Annuum.